MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 - You can't update a policy for a particular user or group to include the entire tenant if a policy for the entire tenant already exists for the feature.
 Only one tenant-wide policy is supported.
 - Policies assigned to a specific user or group take priority over the policy assigned to the entire tenant when determining whether a feature/category is enabled.
 If a user has multiple policies assigned for a feature/category (directly as a user or member of a group), the most restrictive policy applies.
 - You can only update user controls at the feature policy level, not the category policy level.
-- A policy can not be updated if the policy scope of the feature doesn't match with who has access to the policy being updated.
-To see allowed policy scopes for this feature, use [this commandlet](https://learn.microsoft.com/en-us/powershell/module/exchange/get-vivamodulefeature).
+- Some features only support policies that apply to the entire tenant, not specific users or groups.
+You can refer to supported policy scopes for a feature using the [Get-VivaModuleFeature](https://learn.microsoft.com/en-us/powershell/module/exchange/get-vivamodulefeature) cmdlet.

 Some features include the option for user controls (user opt out).
 Refer to the feature documentation to see if user controls are available for the feature that you intend to set a policy for.